 A few days ago, I heard the news that the value of 1 bitcoin is same as an ounce of gold.
 I thought it’s interesting.
 Why?

 In the 17th Century, people LOVED tulips.
 They were very popular.
-The price of tulip bulb was rising so many people noticed it’s a good idea to become rich.
-Speculative bubble that was created mostly in 1636-1637 let some people earn a lot of money but a lot of people lost everything because of it.
+The price of tulip bulb was rising so many people noticed it’s a good idea to become wealthy.
+Speculative bubble that was created mostly in 1636-1637 let some people earn a lot of money, but a lot of people lost everything because of it.
 Why did that happen?
 Because the bulbs were so expensive that nobody was interested in buying it only to plant them in his garden.
 They cost too much.

 Why do I write about tulips in an article about Bitcoins?
 In my opinion, the news that Bitcoins are becoming more and more expensive causes that less and fewer people may be able to buy it.
-So if there will be no buyers then sellers will not be able to sell Bitcoins and they will have to decrease the prices to get their money back.
+So if there will be no buyers, then sellers will not be able to sell Bitcoins, and they will have to decrease the prices to get their money back.